dalalsoham/crackvash/README.md

 # Crackvash
 ![intro img](https://github.com/Itsmmdoha/crackvash/blob/af6678a912ac96dfa9173d5eeb6d12378d88a20d/crackvash.png?raw=true)

 It's a python tool that lets you hack into Udvash accounts.
 It allows users to hack into Udvash accounts using OTP brute-force attack.
 It uses multi threading.
 So, the process is quick, takes no more than 2-3 minutes with decent internet connection.
+Or, if you are lucky it could do that in seconds as well!